 The Erechtheion was built from 420-406 BC at the most holy site of the Acropolis, where goddess Athena planted the olive tree, her sacred symbol.
 The figures of the maidens supporting the roof of the southern balcony of the temple, called the Caryatids, are copies.
 Five of the six Maidens that once adorned the temple are protectively displayed in the Acropolis Museum, while the sixth, stolen by Lord Elgin, is held captive in the cultural prison of the British Museum.

 Mark Zuckerberg celebrated his 7 years of happy marriage with Priscilla Chan "at the temple for the goddess of wisdom".

 A short film by Kosta Gavras on the History of the Parthenon

-In the Acropolis area we recommend AthensWashotel.
+Close to the Acropolis we recommend AthensWashotel.
 All rooms open out to a furnished veranda and have a work-table, minibar, flat-screen TV, safety box, hairdryer, bathrobes and slippers.
 The hotel offers laundry services, a business center, and a fitness room.
 With spectacular views of the Acropolis and the city, Sense Restaurant, the modern rooftop dining restaurant on the 7th floor serves delicious Greek cuisine, with French and Japanese influences.
 AthensWas is a marbled ode to classic modernism, featuring uncluttered lines and natural materials.
 Steps from the Acropolis,Syntagma, and other historical gems.

 The Athenian Acropolis as seen from Lycabettus Hill.
 The ancient port of Piraeus and the Saronic Sea at the far back.
 2016 Photo by Sophia Yiannakou.